nicumicle/simple-jwt-login/simple-jwt-login/README.md

 Also, you can limit the deletion of users to specific IP addresses for security reasons.

+== Reset Password ==

+Reset password and change password endpoints are disabled by default.

+This plugin allows you to send the reset password endpoint, just by calling an endpoint.
+An email with the code will be sent to a specific email address.

+Also, you are able to customize this email, or even not send at email at all.

+The change password endpoint, changes the user password, based on the reset password code.

 == Authentication ==

 This plugin allows users to generate JWT tokens based from WordPress user email and password.